mklewandowski/unity-ar-measure-example/README.md

 Example project showing an AR measure tool in Unity.

 ## Supported Platforms
-This project is designed for use on both iOS and Android, but it has only been tested on Android.
+This project is designed for use on both iOS and Android.

 ## Running locally
 Use the following steps to run locally: